Cherry Pitter

 During a previous internship, I designed and built a motorized cherry pitting machine.
-The project began with a set of 2D drawings left behind by an engineer who had retired over ten years earlier.
-I translated these drawings into 3D models, and then developed them into a fully functional machine.
+The project combined mechanical design, food safety, and a lot of trial and error.
+The work began with a set of 2D mechanical drawings left by an engineer who had retired over a decade earlier.
+My first step was to translate these drawings into 3D CAD models, and then develop them into a fully functional machine.

 ![]() |